Analyzing Byrna Technologies (BYRN) and Its Peers

-Byrna Technologies (NASDAQ: BYRN) is one of 50 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its peers?
-We will compare Byrna Technologies to similar companies based on the strength of its institutional ownership, valuation, risk, analyst recommendations, earnings, dividends and profitability.
+Byrna Technologies (NASDAQ: BYRN) is one of 51 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it contrast to its competitors?
+We will compare Byrna Technologies to similar companies based on the strength of its valuation, analyst recommendations, institutional ownership, earnings, risk, dividends and profitability.

-Byrna Technologies has a beta of 0.84, suggesting that its stock price is 16% less volatile than the S&P 500.
-Comparatively, Byrna Technologies’ peers have a beta of -0.28, suggesting that their average stock price is 128% less volatile than the S&P 500.
+12.8% of Byrna Technologies shares are owned by institutional investors.
+Comparatively, 47.7% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
+14.8% of Byrna Technologies shares are owned by insiders.
+Comparatively, 13.9% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This table compares Byrna Technologies and its peers’ net margins, return on equity and return on assets.
+This table compares Byrna Technologies and its competitors revenue, earnings per share and valuation.

 |Byrna Technologies